mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Active Power Flow Constraints
-The `flow` field contains references to the inequality constraints associated with the active power flow limits at the "from" and "to" bus ends of each branch.
-These limits are specified using the `longTerm` keyword within the [`addBranch!`](@ref addBranch!) function:
+The `flow` field refers to the inequality constraints linked to active power flow limits at the "from" and "to" bus ends of each branch.
+These limits are set using the `longTerm` keyword in the [`addBranch!`](@ref addBranch!) function:
 ```@repl DCOptimalPowerFlow
 print(system.branch.label, analysis.constraint.flow.active)
 ```
 Please note that if the limit constraints are set to `longTerm = 0.0` for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.

-Additionally, by employing the [`updateBranch!`](@ref updateBranch!) function, you have the ability to modify these specific constraints, for example:
+By employing the [`updateBranch!`](@ref updateBranch!) function, we have the ability to modify these specific constraints, for example:
 ```@example DCOptimalPowerFlow
 updateBranch!(system, analysis; label = "Branch 1", status = 0)
 updateBranch!(system, analysis; label = "Branch 2", reactance = 0.03, longTerm = 0.14)